ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-ova-playbook.md

   - Postgres Database logs
     - eg. `kubectl logs management-8359bacc-postgres-584c88dcd6-pn676 -c database`

-- How long will this procedure be needed?: **This is being addressed in a future release.**
+- How long will this procedure be needed?: **This playbook is no longer needed in v10.0.1.0**

 ## Procedure